pyvisa/pyvisa/docs/source/introduction/communication.rst

 Here we use `'\n'` known as 'line feed'.
 This is a common value, another one is `'\r'` i.e. 'carriage return', and in some cases the null byte '\0' is used.

+For instruments that communicate over serial, you need to ensure you configure the correct baud rate.
+The default baud rate is set to 9600, but you should check your instrument's manual to verify the correct value for your use case.

+You can configure PyVISA to communicate to your instrument using a different baud rate as follows:

+    >>> my_instrument.baud_rate = 57600

 In an ideal world, this will work and you will be able to get an answer from your instrument.
 If it does not, it means the settings are likely wrong (the documentation does not always shine by its clarity).
 In the following we will